My road came to an unexpected halt on November 9, 2010.

 The journey of a thousand miles begins with one step.

-She presents trauma from a patient and family perspective, relating her experience as a patient, amputee, and individual adjusting to a new normal.
-She focuses on resilience -- and the many factors that enabled her not only to survive, but to thrive.
+Rebecca shares her story at Trauma and EMS conferences, Surgery Grand Rounds, medical school classes, and physical therapy programs.
+She presents trauma from a patient and family perspective, focusing on the human side of health care -- and the many factors that enabled her not only to survive, but to thrive.

 Sometimes they walk a mile too!